bangadang/stackIT/FS25/Dataengineering.md

 	- classification level describes granularity
 	- representation of dimensions via a classification schema
 	- **simple hierarchies**
 		- higher hierarchy level contains the aggregated values of exactly one lower hierarchy level
-§ top node (= root): contains a single aggregated value for the entire dimension (=
+		- top node (= root): contains a single aggregated value for the entire dimension (= ALL)
-ALL)
+		- country -> city-> store
+	- **parallel hierarchies**
+		- multiple independent grouping options are possible within the same dimension
+	- no hierarchical relationship between parallel branches parallel hierarchy
+§ a path in the classification schema
+§ a consolidation path
 - **Facts**
 	- specific event/ transaction
 - **Measures**